dragonhunt02/Godot-Open-World-Database/readme.md

 ## How It Works

-The addon monitors all nodes with scene files under the OWDB node, categorizing them by size:
+The addon monitors all nodes with scene files under the OWDB node, categorizing them by size (defaults shown but these can all be changed):
 - **Small** (≤0.5 units): Fine-grained 8x8 unit chunks
 - **Medium** (≤2.0 units): 16x16 unit chunks
 - **Large** (≤8.0 units): 64x64 unit chunks